RextonRZ/malay-english-toxic-detector/README.md

 The system uses **XLM-RoBERTa**, a multilingual transformer model pretrained on 100 languages including English and Malay.
 Because XLM-RoBERTa learns a shared multilingual representation space during pretraining, it generalizes across languages and handles code-mixed text well.

+To measure how much code-mixed training data helps, two models are trained and compared on the **same** held-out test sets:

+- **Zero-shot:** fine-tuned on monolingual English + Malay only; Manglish is never seen during training.
-**Training data:** Monolingual English and Malay (from the Mendeley bilingual hate speech dataset), plus a small portion of the custom code-mixed set folded in for **few-shot fine-tuning**.
+- **Few-shot:** fine-tuned on English + Malay plus a small portion of code-mixed data folded into training and validation.

-**Test data:** Three separate test sets evaluated independently:
-- English test set
-- Malay test set
-- Code-mixed Manglish test set (held-out portion of the custom set, never seen during training)

-This setup measures both in-distribution performance (English, Malay) and generalization to code-mixed input (Manglish).
-A small amount of code-mixed training data is used to make the model practically relevant to real Malaysian social media phrasing, while a disjoint held-out portion of the same set provides a fair test measure.
+Both are evaluated on an identical held-out code-mixed test set, so the difference in Manglish performance isolates the effect of the code-mixed training data.

 ---